kbase/sample_service_validator_config/docs/build-and-deploy.md

 ## GitHub Action Workflow Process

-The heart of the GitHub Action build workflow is identical to the script run above.
-It in addition to the build and validation steps, it also takes care of trapping the generated files in special distribution branches.
+The heart of the GitHub Action build workflow is equivalent to the script run above.
+In addition to the build and validation steps, it also takes care to capture the generated files in distribution branches.
 More on that later.

 An additional small workflow deletes distribution branches created for pull requests.

 ### Build and Validate

-The build and validate workflow, `.github/build-dist.yml`, is responsible for validating the source specs, creating the generated files, and validating the generated files.
+The "Sample Service Validator Config Distribution Builder" workflow, `.github/build-dist.yml`, is responsible for validating the source specs, creating the generated files, and validating the generated files.

 The workflow has a single step for each logical operation.
 Each operation is run inside a docker container, the same one utilized in the local build procedure.
 If you peek into the workflow file, you'll see that each each step actually runs a shell script.
 The default entry point for the image is `bash`, and the command is expected to be a script.
 All of the scripts run within the workflow are located in `scripts/automation`.